Delta-rs Geometry Processing

 Partitioning Strategies for Spatial Data

 Geometry data inherently defies standard range or hash partitioning.
 Effective spatial partitioning requires mapping 2D/3D coordinates to discrete bucket keys without introducing severe data skew. delta-rs supports partition evolution, but spatial workloads benefit from hierarchical grid systems (H3, S2, or QuadKey) applied as string partition columns.
-When configuring partition_columns in delta-rs, avoid partitioning directly on WKB/WKT strings; instead, compute a spatial index key upstream during ingestion.
+When configuring partition_by in delta-rs, avoid partitioning directly on WKB/WKT columns; instead, compute a spatial index key upstream during ingestion.

 For workloads requiring frequent bounding-box predicates, Z-ordering on coordinate bounds (min_x, max_x, min_y, max_y) significantly reduces scan overhead.
-The following Python pipeline demonstrates H3 index generation at resolution 7, explicit CRS tagging, and Z-order preparation:
+The following Python pipeline demonstrates H3 index generation at resolution 7, explicit CRS tagging, and write configuration using deltalake (delta-rs Python bindings) with h3-py 4.x:

 import pyarrow as pa